gpwclark/github-action-play/README.md

 Verify tag does not exist if it does not then use output of that verification to tag main with github action if tag is new.

-Then use trigger to do release only actions.
+Then use trigger to do release only actions if the tag is new.